Yoga for Weight Loss – Is it Appropriate?

 Sadhguru looks at how with yoga, the body naturally comes to its optimal weight.
-However, doing yoga for weight loss is only small application of this phenomenal “inner technology” that can open doors to so much more.
+However, doing yoga for weight loss isn’t the best use of this phenomenal system, he reminds us.

 Sadhguru: If you are doing yoga, excess weight will definitely go.
 For example, when they start kriya yoga, certain people begin to lose weight, certain people begin to gain weight.
 If your digestion was bad and your ability to convert the food into flesh was not good, when you start practicing kriyas, the digestive fires get activated and because of the improvement in digestion, the conversion of food to flesh will be more efficient and you start gaining weight.